niallsmart/Backbone.Lawnchair/README.md

 A drop-in implementation of `Backbone.sync` that uses a [Lawnchair](http://westcoastlogic.com/lawnchair/) instance for client-side persistence.

-Lawnchair is a simple JSON storage engine that implements several legacy techniques for persistence.
-If you're using a modern browser that implements the DOM `localStorage` APIs, you should probably use [backbone.localStorage](https://github.com/jeromegn/Backbone.localStorage) instead.
+Lawnchair is a simple JSON storage engine that implements several legacy techniques for client-side persistence.
+If you're using a modern browser that implements the DOM localStorage APIs, you should probably use [backbone.localStorage](https://github.com/jeromegn/Backbone.localStorage) instead.

 ## Usage